What is a non-disclosure agreement?

 Assumptions: The document assumes that English law will apply and that the courts of England and Wales will be the only courts that can resolve any dispute between the parties.

-Created by lawyers: With Docue, you can create a top-quality non-disclosure agreement in minutes.
-The service includes model clauses designed by business lawyers to help you draft the contract yourself and tailor it to your needs.
+Created by lawyers: With Docue, you can create a top-quality non-disclosure agreement from our template bank in minutes.
+The NDA template includes model clauses designed by business lawyers to help you draft the contract yourself and tailor it to your needs.

 Easy and secure: The days of scanning, faxing, and printing NDAs are over, not least for their inefficiency, but also for their lack of next-gen security features.
 Given the confidential nature of your NDAs, you’ll want to manage, sign, store and access your agreement electronically in one secure place.